Print | Close

 Summary

-and adjuvant therapy to improve in a statistically significant manner the recurrence-free
+surgery and adjuvant therapy to improve in a statistically significant manner the

-survival (RFS) of Stage IIIB/C melanoma patients with respect to the standard of care
+recurrence-free survival (RFS) of Stage IIIB/C melanoma patients with respect to the

 Objectives

-efficacy of Daromun neoadjuvant intratumoral treatment followed by surgery and adjuvant
+the efficacy of Daromun neoadjuvant intratumoral treatment followed by surgery and

-therapy versus surgery and adjuvant therapy in clinical stage III B/C melanoma patients.
-186
+adjuvant therapy versus surgery and adjuvant therapy in clinical stage III B/C melanoma

-patients will be randomized in a 1:1 ratio to receive Daromun treatment followed by surgery
+patients.
+186 patients will be randomized in a 1:1 ratio to receive Daromun treatment

-years after randomization.
-Survival information will also be collected in the following year
+five years after randomization.
+Survival information will also be collected in the

 This is an open-label study, so there is no blinding.